mysterious-coding/base_entranced/README.md

 #### `/g_fixShield`
 0 = bugged basejka shield behavior; shields placed along the x-axis of a map are 25% taller (even though they do not visually reflect it in unpatched client mods)

-1 = fixed shield behavior; all shields are correct height
+1 = (default) fixed shield behavior; all shields are correct height

 2 = break all shields; all shields are 25% taller